NCYC 2025 – The Pope’s Not the Only One with a Funny Hat

 Rosary Nightly at the Oratory

-This tradition was established to commemorate Our Lady of the Rosary, whose feast is celebrated on October 7th, a date chosen to recognize the miraculous Christian victory at the Battle of Lepanto in 1571, which was attributed to the prayers of the Rosary.
+This tradition was established to commemorate Our Lady of the Rosary, whose feast is celebrated on October 7th, a date chosen to mark the miraculous Christian victory at the Battle of Lepanto in 1571, attributed to the prayers of the Rosary.

 Growing out of the Feast of Our Lady of the Rosary, October is designated as the month of the Rosary, and we are encouraged to offer the Rosary each day during this month.
 As a suggestion, in addition to your personal intentions, please pray that the United States of America become the country that the Holy Trinity created us to be.

 For those dedicated to the Rosary, Our Lady has very special graces and gifts.
-We will be offering the Rosary every Sunday through Friday at 6:00 PM during October.
+We will be praying the Rosary every Sunday through Thursday at 6:00 PM, Friday at 5:00 PM, during October.
 On Saturday, Rosary will be at 4:00, before the 4:30 Mass.

 15 Promises of Our Lady of the Rosary